 - End of June/beginning of July

-To initiate a relationship with FIE, please fill in the Organizations Seeking Interns Enquiry Form and an FIE team member will respond with further information on how we might work together to provide quality learning experiences for our students in London.
+To initiate a relationship with FIE, please fill in the Interested Organization Enquiry Form and an FIE team member will respond with further information on how we might work together to provide quality learning experiences for our students in London.

 We are always looking for new organizations to collaborate with us, so if you know of any colleagues who would benefit from hosting an FIE intern, do please pass on our details.